chipmk/docker-mac-net-connect/README.md

 ### Problem

-Docker-for-Mac works by running Linux in a VM and executing containers within that VM.
+Unlike Docker on Linux, Docker-for-Mac does not expose container networks directly on the macOS host.
+Docker-for-Mac works by running a Linux VM under the hood (using [`hyperkit`](https://github.com/moby/hyperkit)) and creates containers within that VM.

-Containers are accessible by IP address from the Linux VM, but not from the macOS host.
+Docker-for-Mac supports connecting to containers over Layer 4 (port binding), but not Layer 3 (by IP address).

 ### Solution